 However, either of these products will help to catch the particles that can prevent your oven from being especially clean.
 But even if you choose to go without a spill tray or oven liner, the household tricks mentioned above can help you to do a thorough job of scrubbing any excess grime from your oven!

 After using these tips, you’re done cleaning your oven!
-The hard work and scrubbing is finished, and your clean oven is all ready for you to use it.
+The hard work and scrubbing are finished, and your clean oven is all ready for you to use it.
 The next time you’re making a dish with olive oil and some spills to the bottom of your appliance, there is no need to worry!
 You now know how to remove grease from an oven.
 In fact, with these helpful household tips and the help of Champion products, you know how to clean grease out of an oven, no matter how big the mess!